 Do I have to make a reservation to visit the castle and the Museumgarden?

-Yes, we work with a system of telephone reservations.
+Yes.
 You must reserve a date and time prior to your visit.
 This allows us to monitor the maximum of people allowed in the castle and the Museumgarden and to guarantee your safety.

 It’s also possible to make a reservation by sending an email to firstname.lastname@example.org.
 You will receive a confirmation as soon as possible.
 If the time you have chosen is already fully booked, we will propose an alternative.